abhigupta0507/NadiRakshakFrontend/README.md

    ```
    npx expo start
    ```
-4. Download EXPO GO App from play store in your mobile.
+4. Download EXPO GO App from play store or App Store in your mobile.
 5. For Android, Scan the QR code shown on terminal, using expo app
-6. For IOS, scan the QR code using camera app.
+6. For IOS, scan the QR code using camera app , This will open the app in EXPO GO app.

 If you have any trouble setting up the project, mail us at nadirakshak@gmail.com